-The Portrait Index is a web portal offering online access to 295,000 Early Modern Age graphic print portraits from collections of the German language area.
+The Portrait Index is a web portal that provides online access to 295,000 early modern print portraits from collections in the German-speaking world.

 The database of the Zentralinstitut für Kunstgeschichte indexes 39,000 digitized photographs of major fresco cycles and wall decorations in churches, monasteries, castles and other secular buildings in Germany, Austria, Poland, Russia and the Czech Republic.
 As an attempt by the National Socialist Regime to document interior wall decorations of important historical monuments throughout the whole »Greater German Reich« in light of threatening destruction, the archive was established between 1943 and 1945.

 The Map Forum is an information portal of, mostly, Saxon libraries, museums, and archives.
 It is administrated by the Deutsche Fotothek (German Photographic Collection) and currently offers 26,000 of the most important digitized cartographic source materials in high definition - particularly concerning Saxon history and applied geography.
 The source materials stem from the collections of participating partner institutions and represent a basic resource for (art-) historical research.